 A rubric developed collaboratively can also become a valuable instructional tool, encouraging students to look closely at the specific things they can do to improve a piece of work.
-If students decide that a writing sample in science is at level 3, they can be asked to work together in groups to improve it so that it fits the description for level 4 work.
+If students decide that a writing sample in science is at level 3, for example, they can be asked to work together in groups to improve the work so that it fits the description for level 4.

-7. Continue to revise the rubric.
+7. Continue to revise the assessment rubric.

 Any assessment rubric can be considered a work in progress, especially if it is stored on the computer.
-Both teacher and students should carefully review the rubric each time they use it, asking, "Do these criteria capture the most important qualities of excellence in this work?"
+Both the teacher and students should carefully review the rubric each time they use it, asking, "Do these criteria capture the most important qualities of excellence in this work?"
 "What other words and phrases can we use to describe work at this level?"
-In keeping with this, the rubrics appearing in Appendix 6 are intended as templates, open to situational revisions.
+In keeping with this, the rubrics appearing in Appendix 9 of this document are intended as templates, open to situational revisions.